-(1) On July 14, 2015, the board of directors appointed Charles J. Casamento as a director of the Company.
+(1) On July 14, 2015, Relmada Therapeutics, Inc.'s (the Company) board of directors appointed Charles J. Casamento as a director of the Company.

 (2) On November 12, 2015, the Company's board of directors appointed Maged Shenouda as a Class I director of the Company and Paul Kelly as a Class III director.